ReactiveCocoa/ReactiveCocoa/Documentation/MemoryManagement.md

 _(Replace `__weak` or `@weakify` with `__unsafe_unretained` or `@unsafeify`,
 respectively, if the object doesn't support weak references.)_

-However, [there's probably a better pattern you could use instead][avoid-explicit-subscriptions-and-disposables].
+However, [there's probably a better pattern you could use instead][avoid-explicit-subscriptions-and-disposal].
 For example, the above sample could perhaps be written like:

 ```objc